 2. To study the three separate sciences: GCSE Biology, Chemistry and Physics (15 hours per fortnight teaching time)

-We offer Biology, Physics and Chemistry A levels with the opportunity to study Biology AS level as a one year course.
+We offer Biology, Physics and Chemistry A levels.
+We are planning to offer a BTEC course in Applied Science from September 2019.
 We also offer an extensive programme of extra-curricular activities including industry visits, external speakers and the opportunity for students to mentor younger students in science.

 Mr C Broom

 |A level Biology||OCR(A)||Mrs T Sellers

 |A level Physics||OCR(A)||Mrs H Morgan-Evans|

 |Monday||15:15 – 17:00||STEM club||Mr Massey, Mrs Painter, Mr Sellers, Mrs Fowler, Mrs Morgan-Evans||G5|

 |Thursday||12:15 – 12:45||Physics drop in||Mrs Morgan-Evans||F12|